 If you are interested please find a summary of the approaches I use in my practice, and a more detailed explanation of how the transpersonal is applied to the psychotherapeutic process:

-The dynamics and attachment patterns of our early relationships may get replayed in our current relationships and therefore by default, the therapeutic relationship.
+The dynamics and attachment patterns of our early relationships are often replayed in our current relationships and therefore by default, the therapeutic relationship.
 The role of therapy is to make conscious these dynamics through the therapist and client interpreting together what is taking place between them.
 This gives us the awareness and choice to change any behaviour that might now be counter-productive and help us evolve in the way we relate to ourselves and others.

 The greater body of my approach is drawn from the following: the humanistic, existential and transpersonal.

-Rogerian (person-centred): Carl Rogers wrote in On Becoming a Person;
+Carl Rogers wrote in On Becoming a Person;

 “It is the client who knows what hurts, what direction to go, what problems are crucial, what experiences are deeply buried.”

 The Rogerian approach is non directive (on part of the therapist) while the client is in charge and directs the process of therapy.
 The therapist’s role is to offer unconditional positive regard, non judgement, and deep empathy for the client’s story.
-The therapist’s attitude provides the safe conditions required for the client to explore his/her world resulting in empowered personal growth based on trusting their experience (locus of self-evaluation).
+The therapist’s attitude provides the safe conditions required for the client to explore his/her world resulting in personal growth based on trusting their experience (locus of self-evaluation).

-EXISTENTIAL: This approach explores our personal meaning about life.
+This approach explores our personal meaning about life.
 It views personal problems as being rooted in existential concerns.
 I draw particularly on the work of Irvin D. Yalom who proposes that a person’s basic anxiety, whether emerging consciously or unconsciously, is a coping mechanism for some of the harsher and unavoidable givens of existence, and that by confronting these givens in therapy we can harness powerful change:

-- The inevitability of death
+- The inevitability of death.

 - Freedom (or lack of) to create the life we want.
 That we are completely responsible for ourselves.